Markup

 being surpassed by the <font>

 element as the most commonly used obsolete tag, now present on 4.5% of mobile pages.
-Interestingly, despite this positive trend, some high-profile sites, like Google’s homepage, still rely on the <center>
+Interestingly, despite this positive trend, some high-profile sites, like Google’s home page, still rely on the <center>

 element in their markup.